Bridge with Other MQTT Services

 Connection Pool and Client ID Generation Rules

-EMQX Platform enables multiple clients to simultaneously connect to the bridged MQTT service.
+EMQX Cloud enables multiple clients to simultaneously connect to the bridged MQTT service.
 When creating a Connector, you can set up an MQTT client connection pool and configure its size to indicate the number of client connections in the pool.
 The connection pool maximizes server resources for greater message throughput and better concurrent performance, which is crucial for handling high-load, high-concurrency scenarios.

-For example, if the client ID prefix is myprefix and the Connector name is foo, an actual client ID might be:
+[Client ID Prefix]:{Connector Name}{8-digit Random String}:{Connection Sequence Number in the Pool}For example, if the client ID prefix is myprefix and the Connector name is foo, an actual client ID might be:

 Create a Rule with MQTT (Sink)